hdg204/DoctorsAsDataScientists/README.md

 ### Exercise 4

 You're interested in the links between HbA1c and BMI.
 But your HbA1c column is a bit messed up, it's in %, when we prefer mmol/mol, and it has some missing data.

-Make a new dataframe where the HbA1c is in mmol/mol, and the missing values are removed (HINT: !is.na() is a command for checking if something isn't NA).
+1. Make a new dataframe where the HbA1c is in mmol/mol, and the missing values are removed (HINTS: !is.na() is a command for checking if something isn't NA.
+11*(HbA1c-2.15) gives mmol/mol from %).

 1. Plot histograms of HbA1c and BMI to remind yourself of the distribution.
 Looking at data is important.